effectai/engine/apps/task-poster/src/api/API.md

 ] }
 ```

+`count` is the number of rows in this page; `total` is the total completed
+results across all pages (use it to drive a pagination UI). `result` is a JSON
-`result` is a JSON string — whatever the worker's template posted via
+string — whatever the worker's template posted via
 `window.parent.postMessage({ task: 'submit', values: … }, '*')`.

 ---